Lauren Brois- Co DirectoR- sustainable westchester

 Thomas Wright- Workforce Programs Advisor- New Yorkers for Clean Power

-Since joining, Wright has found his background in architecture particularly helpful, as he has a deep understanding of how buildings get built and therefore how they can be improved to be more energy efficient.
 In his role, he connects job seekers and employers with program opportunities at the New York State Energy Research and Development Authority (NYSERDA).
-But he also spends a lot of time on networking, finding and building partnerships for workforce development throughout the Mid-Hudson.
+But he also spends a lot of time on networking and finding and building partnerships for workforce development throughout the Mid-Hudson.
+Thomas is proud to be a part of the Mid-Hudson Energy Hub team.